Convergence and Stability of Discrete Exterior Calculus for the Hodge Laplace Problem in Two Dimensions: Introduction

 The question of convergence in DEC can be asked by interpolating the cochains on the mesh to get piecewise polynomials.
-There is numerical evidence for convergence of the DEC methods in two dimensions~\cite{Kalyanaraman2015} but a general proof of convergence and stability for solution of the Hodge-Laplace problem has been open.
-In dimension $n$ the Hodge-Laplace problem consists of two families of $n+1$ problems.
+There is numerical evidence for convergence of DEC methods for the Hodge-Laplace problem in two dimensions~\citep{Kalyanaraman2015}, but a general proof of convergence and stability remained open.\footnote{We note that independently and simultaneously with this work~\cite{GuPo2025} proved the convergence and stability of the Hodge-Laplace problem on well-centered triangulations, employing generalized Whitney forms on the dual mesh.} In dimension $n$ the Hodge-Laplace problem consists of two families of $n+1$ problems.
 The problems are indexed by the degree $k=0,\ldots,n$ of the forms involved.
 One family is for natural boundary conditions and one for essential.
 In vector calculus language $k=0$ case with natural boundary conditions corresponds to the scalar Poisson equation with homogeneous Neumann boundary condition and the $k=n$ case to the scalar problem with Dirichlet boundary condition.
 For the essential boundary condition family, $k=0$ corresponds to Dirichlet and $k=n$ to Neumann boundary conditions.
 In two dimensions the $k=1$ case uses the vector Laplacian $\operatorname{curl}\,\operatorname{curl} - \operatorname{grad}\,\operatorname{div}$.
 See~\cite{ArFaWi2010,Arnold2018} for introduction and analysis of these problem in FEEC.
-The analysis of the scalar case can also be found in~\cite{Cia91} and the vector case is an example of mixed finite element methods~\cite{RobTho91,BofBreFor13}.
+The analysis of the scalar case can also be found in~\cite{Cia91} and the vector case is an example of mixed finite element methods~\citep{RobTho91,BofBreFor13}.
 In the case of DEC, the convergence and stability for $k=0$ case with essential Dirichlet boundary conditions was proved in~\cite{ScTs2020} (although there is a gap in their proof as we point out later).
-Their proof is for shape regular families of well-centered triangulations~\cite{VaHiGuRa2010} (which means acute triangulations in two dimensions) in general dimension.
+Their proof is for shape regular families of well-centered triangulations~\citep{VaHiGuRa2010} (which means acute triangulations in two dimensions) in general dimension.
 In two dimensions the $k=0$ case is implied by various finite element results as we summarize in~\S\ref{subsec:implied}.
 The $k=1$ and $k=2$ cases in two dimension have been open.